AndreyAkinshin/aakinshin.net/content/posts/2020/kde-bw/index.md

 - math
 ---

-Below you can see two kernel density estimations.
+Below see two kernel density estimations.
-What can you say about them?
+What could you say about them?

 {{< imgld kde-riddle >}}

-Most likely, you thought that the first plot is based on a uniform distribution, and the second one is based on a multimodal distribution with four modes.
+Most likely, you say that the first plot is based on a uniform distribution, and the second one is based on a multimodal distribution with four modes.
-While this is not obvious from the plots, both density plots are based on the same sample:
+Although this is not obvious from the plots, both density plots are based on the same sample:

 ```txt